Azure-Samples/confidential-container-samples/confidential-aci-minecraft/README.md

 This will create a Minecraft Bedrock server on a confidential container using these artifacts based on this Github repo from Geoff Bourne "itzg" (https://github.com/itzg/docker-minecraft-bedrock-server)

-For more information on Azure Confidential Compute see (https://aka.ms/accdocs) This simplified example uses the default policy, but you can investigate more advanced policies here (https://github.com/Azure/azure-cli-extensions/blob/main/src/confcom/azext_confcom/README.md)
+This simplified example uses the default policy, but you can investigate more advanced policies here (https://github.com/Azure/azure-cli-extensions/blob/main/src/confcom/azext_confcom/README.md)

 At the time of writing, Confidential Containers on ACI is a Public Preview feature (https://azure.microsoft.com/en-us/updates/public-preview-confidential-containers-on-aci/)